videolan/libvlcsharp/README.md

 ## License

-LibVLCSharp is under the [LGPLv2.1](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)).
+LibVLCSharp is released under the [LGPLv2.1](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)) and is also available under a [commercial license](https://videolabs.io/#contact).

 <br/>
 <div align="center">